Gerry Simpson

-Gerry John Simpson is a professor of law at the London School of Economics and the University of Melbourne in Victoria, Australia.
+Gerry John Simpson is Professor (chair) of Public International Law at the London School of Economics.
+He previously held the Sir Kenneth Bailey Chair of Law at the University of Melbourne Law School.
 He was born in Fraserburgh, Aberdeenshire.

 Simpson studied law at the University of Aberdeen, the University of British Columbia, and the University of Michigan in Ann Arbor, where he received his doctorate of law.
 He has taught at the University of British Columbia, the University of Melbourne, and the Australian National University.
 He has also served as a visiting professor at Sydney Law School (1996) and Harvard Law School (1999).